 Searight prospered in the fulling business until the advent of the new factory system and railway transportation.
 This caused the price of the fulling product to exceed that of the newer and finer factory wool.
 Due to this fact and the regional sales of the factory products, Searight was forced to close sometime in the late 1820s.

-The mill is a fine example of a small fulling mill.
+This is a fine example of a small fulling mill.
 It has been returned to its original condition and will be equipped with a water wheel.
-It represents the water-powered mill used to produce coarse wool.
-When restor ation of the interior is completed, it will stand as an example of the small rural factory that was made obsolete by new innovations.
+Searight's Fulling Mill represents the water-powered mill used to produce coarse wool.
+When restor ation of the interior is completed, it will stand as an example of the small rural factory made obsolete by new innovations.

 Return to